epfl-ada/ada-2024-project-collectifmetisser/README.md

 ## Questions for TAs

 - Is the model choice good?
+- What others features could be implemented ?
 - Is our method for the Training/Validation samples and candidates choice for prediction a good approach or are there some other methods?